TChatzigiannakis/TinyReflectiveToolkit/README.md

 ### What is this repository for? ###

-* Tiny Reflective Toolkit - a small library containing utilities related to reflection under the CLR.
+* Tiny Reflective Toolkit, which is the main project.
-* This is an extremely early version.
+* NUnit tests for the main project.

 ### How do I get set up? ###

+* Install .NET Framework 4 or an equivalent version of Mono.
 * Open the solution file using Visual Studio or Xamarin Studio.
 * Fetch latest NuGet packages by running `nuget restore` (if your environment doesn't fetch them automatically).
 * Build Solution.

 ### Contribution guidelines ###

-* If you would like to contribute to this project in any way, you can fork this project, make your changes and create a pull request.
+* If you would like to contribute to this project in any way, you can fork this project, make your changes and then create a pull request.
-* Make sure you respect the naming conventions in the code base (especially in the public part).
-If you are unsure about something, just ask!
+* Every new feature should include one or more tests related to it.
+These tests should fail to build or run in the absence of the new feature and they should successfully build and run in the presence of the new feature.
+* Every change to an existing feature should make sure not to introduce new failures in the tests.
-* Don't make breaking changes to the public API of the library.
-If you do, you must have a very good reason and even then, your changes will only be included in the next major version.
+* The public API of the main project should remain backwards compatible.
+If a breaking change arises, there should be a good reason for it and even then it will only be included in the next major version.
-* Test!
-If you're changing an existing feature, make sure your build passes all unit tests before pushing it.
-If you're adding a feature, write tests for it and make sure you're not breaking other tests.

 ### Who do I talk to? ###